EVLF/ClipSaver/README.md

 1 : add to windows startup

-2 : Save Program name (Where Text get Copied)
+2 : Save Program or folder name (Where Text get Copied)

 3 : Prevent duplicate